 Fig. 8.
-Confusion matrix of Decision Tree
+Confusion matrix of decision tree

-The graph showing the prediction of transmission line fault and actual fault values predicted by the Decision Tree algorithm is given in Figure 9.
-The actual fault types in the data set and the fault types predicted by the Decision Tree algorithm are given in Table 8.
+The graph showing the prediction of transmission line fault and actual fault values predicted by the decision tree algorithm is given in Fig. 9.
+The actual fault types in the data set and the fault types predicted by the decision tree algorithm are given in Table 8.

 Fig. 9.
-Comparison of graphs of actual faults on the transmission line and faults predicted by Decision Tree
+Comparison of graphs of actual faults on the transmission line and faults predicted by decision tree

+Table 8

-TABLE 8.
-True and predict values of ID numbers randomly extracted from the dataset.
+True and predicted values of ID numbers randomly extracted from the dataset

-Dataset True Predicted
+Dataset ID True fault type Predicted fault type

-ID Fault Fault

-Туре Туре

 3704 0 0

 6525 5 5

 2510 4 4

 7172 5 5

 311 3 3

 4361 0 0

 2221 2 2

 129 3 3

 4830 1 1

 3459 0 0

 Decision trees are used to classify data or perform regression analysis using a set of decision rules.
-This tree structure divides the dataset into small pieces and applies a specific decision algorithm on each piece.
+This tree structure divides the dataset into small pieces and applies a specific decision algorithm to each piece.
 When building the decision tree, the algorithm tries to select features that best divide and classify the dataset.
 Each decision node is based on a specific feature and a specific value of that feature.
 In this way, the dataset is divided into smaller subsets.

 Table 9 shows the performance of different regression algorithms.
-First, the Support Vector Machines (SVM) model shows that the training accuracy is 76.51% and the test accuracy is 74.19%.
-This shows that the model provides sufficient learning on the training data, but has limited generalization ability on the test data.
-High Root Mean Square Error (RMS) and Mean Absolute Error (MAE) values can negatively affect the accuracy of the model's predictions.
+First, the support vector machines (SVM) model shows that the training accuracy is 76.51% and the test accuracy is 74.19%.
+This shows that the model provides sufficient learning on the training data but has limited generalization ability on the test data.
+High root mean square error (RMS) and mean absolute error (MAE) values can negatively affect the accuracy of the model predictions.
 The logistic regression model stands out with a training accuracy of 96.77% and a testing accuracy of 97.01%.
 This indicates that the model fits the dataset well and has high generalizability.
-The low RMS (0.691) and MAE (0.119) values support the success of the model, as the predictions are highly reliable.
-Finally, the Decision Trees model has the highest accuracy rates on training and test data (99.71% training, 99.87% test).
-It also shows a high R2 score (99.851%) with very low RMS (0.017) and MAE (0.005) values.
-This suggests that both the learning and generalization ability of the decision tree model are excellent.
+The low RMS (0.691) and MAE